learn-co-curriculum/phase-4-rails-routing-basics-lab/README.md

 - Create a route for making a `GET` request to `/students`
 - Generate a `StudentsController` with an `index` action for handling the route;
   don't forget to pass the `--no test framework` argument!
-- In the `index` action, return JSON data representing a list of all the students
+- In the `index` action, return JSON data representing a list of all students

 ### Grades Route